Beijing Jiaotong University

-Beijing Jiaotong University (Chinese: 北京交通大学), formerly Northern Jiaotong University, is one of the oldest public universities in mainland China.
-The main campus is located in the Haidian District in central Beijing.
-Its coordinates are 116.348 degrees east and 39.959 degrees north.
-The university's name is often abbreviated by locals to BeiJiaoDa (北交大).
-JiaoDa is a participant in the Ministry of Education's Project 211, classifying it as a top Chinese university.
-It is a Chinese state Double First Class University Plan university identified by the Ministry of Education.

-Beijing Jiaotong University is a prominent research university in the field of Transportation Science and Technology.

-In the 2018 Shanghai subject ranking for Transportation Science and Technology, BJTU achieved first place (Beijing Jiaotong University - 1st, Tsinghua University - 2nd, TU Delft - 3rd).
+Beijing Jiaotong University (BJTU; 北京交通大学 (Beijing Transport University); previously Northern Jiaotong University) is a public university in Haidian, Beijing, China.
+It is affiliated with the Ministry of Education, and co-funded by the Ministry of Education, the Ministry of Transport, the Beijing Municipal People's Government, and China State Railway Group Company Limited.
+The university is part of the Double First-Class Construction and Project 211.

 History

 The university was a component of Jiaotong University (also named Chiao Tung University).
 In September 1909 the Postal Department of the Qing government founded the Railway Management Institute in Beijing.
 In 1920 the Republic of China was founded and BJTU was attached to the Ministry of Transportation and Communications with its name changed to "Ministry of Communications Traffic Training Institute".
 Meanwhile, it increased some subjects including the electrical engineering, cable broadcast and radio.
 In 1921 it merged with two technical schools in Shanghai and Tangshan to form the Jiaotong University.
-There were three campuses in Beijing, Shanghai and Tangshan.
+There were three campuses in Beijing, Shanghai and Tangshan.Beijing Jiaotong University was called "Jiaotong University Beijing School" at that time.
 The Beijing campus was named National Jiaotong University, Beijing (中国交通大学) in 1949.
-In 1950 the Beijing campus was renamed Northern Jiaotong University (Chinese: 北方交通大学).
-In September 2003 it was renamed Beijing Jiaotong University (Chinese: 北京交通大学) to make its locality explicit.
-The Shanghai campus has since separated into two universities which are now Shanghai Jiaotong University(上海交通大学) and Xi'an Jiaotong University(西安交通大学).
+In 1950 the Beijing campus was renamed Northern Jiaotong University (北方交通大学).
+In September 2003 it was renamed Beijing Jiaotong University (北京交通大学) to make its locality explicit.
+The Shanghai campus has since separated into two universities which are now Shanghai Jiaotong University (上海交通大学) and Xi'an Jiaotong University (西安交通大学).

 There are five Jiaotong Universities in China named: Shanghai Jiaotong University, Xi'an Jiaotong University, Beijing Jiaotong University, Southwest Jiaotong University and National Chiao Tung University.

-Beijing Jiaotong University is listed in Double First Class University Plan, former 211 Project universities and 985 Project Innovation Platform.
+Beijing Jiaotong University is listed in the Double First-Class Construction, former 211 Project universities and 985 Project Innovation Platform.
 In 2017, Beijing Jiaotong University enters the ranks of double first-class construction.